Last Revised: December 21, 2021

-The U33C was one of General Electric's most powerful six-motored road-switchers models, and one of the last it would cataloged before releasing the "Dash 7" line.
+The U33C was one of General Electric's most powerful six-motored road-switchers, and one of the last cataloged before moving on to the more technologically advanced "Dash 7" line.

 For the Class I's that acquired U33C's, many remained in use through the early 1990's.
-The units were slowly phased out in favor of newer "Dash 7" and "Dash 8" variants.
+However, over time the units were slowly phased out in favor of newer "Dash 7" and "Dash 8" variants.

-The U33C was General Electric's first six-motored model to sport a noticeably flared rear radiator; needed to handle the unit's 3,300 horsepower output.
+The U33C was General Electric's first six-motored model to sport a noticeably flared rear radiator; needed to handle the unit's 3,300 horsepower.

 The model sold relatively well for GE with some 375 units out-shopped by the time production ended in 1975.
 Southern Pacific purchased the most, taking possession of 212 units between 1969 and 1975